grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics/index.md

 ## Finishing up and next steps

 You have learned the concepts of components, attributes, and expressions.
 You have also seen how to use some standard library components to collect metrics and logs.
-In the next tutorial, you will learn more about how to use the `loki.process` component to extract values from logs and use them.
+In the next tutorial, you learn more about how to use the `loki.process` component to extract values from logs and use them.

-[First components and introducing the standard library]: ../first-components-and-stdlib/
+[first]: ../first-components-and-stdlib/
 [prometheus.relabel]: ../../reference/components/prometheus.relabel/
 [constants]: ../../reference/stdlib/constants/
 [localhost:3000/explore]: http://localhost:3000/explore